-Whether you are looking to place a bet once in a while for a bit of fun, want to know how to back your favourite side for glory or are looking to make a serious long term profit from betting on football, we have all the information you need right here.
+Whether you are looking to place a bet once in a while for a bit of fun or want to know how to back your favourite side in the world of football betting, we have all the information you need right here.

 How To Bet On Football

 As said, football attracts more money than any other sport from a betting perspective and consequently the bookmakers cover a huge range of different events and offer many types of bets.
 Many of the big bookmakers offer bets on leagues in countries you might not even have heard of, let alone thought about betting on!